 What can you do?

-- Reach out to YouTube influencers who work in a domain similar to yours.
+- Reach out to identifying key influencers on YouTube influencers who work in a domain similar to yours.
 Ask them to promote your product/deal through their content.

 - Invest in YouTube ads.